Knowledgeable Aspen Criminal Defense Attorney Ready To Serve You

 We are also committed to helping injured Aspen and Pitkin County residents recover the compensation they need and deserve after serious injuries caused by the negligence of others.
 Personal injury matters we handle include:

-- Automobile accidents: Traffic crashes are a fact of life.
-According to Colorado State Patrol statistics, there were 2,388 fatal and injury crashes statewide between January 1 and August 31 in 2015.
+• Automobile accidents: Traffic crashes are a fact of life.
+According to the Colorado Department of Transportation statistics, there were 716 fatal motor vehicle crashes in 2023.

-- Pedestrian accidents: According to the National Highway Traffic Safety Administration (NHTSA), on average in the U.S., 13 pedestrians were killed and 181 were injured every day in a recent year.
+• Pedestrian accidents: According to the National Highway Traffic Safety Administration (NHTSA), a pedestrian was killed in a traffic crash every 71 minutes in 2021.

 Aggressively Defending Your Rights: Aspen Criminal Defense Attorney at Your Service